dokato/connectivipy/CONTRIBUTING.md

 5. Submit a pull request through the GitHub website.

-Remeber about writing test and validating your changes i.e. using nosetests.
+Remember about writing test and validating your changes i.e. using nosetests.
 To run a subset of tests just type:

 	$ nosetests tests